 *Please note, this is not intended as a full summation of the painting, merely as an indicator of some of the meaning behind some of the elements.

-In part this painting is inspired by the account of ‘Silent Twins’, June and Jennifer Gibbons.
+This painting is also inspired by the account of ‘Silent Twins’, June and Jennifer Gibbons.
 It also references David Cronenberg's Dead Ringers... based on the true life account of Stewart and Cyril Marcus, twin-brother gynaecologists and barbiturate addicts who were found dead in their Manhattan apartment.
 Twins are a perfect metaphor for the duality within the single principle.
 In the aforementioned cases, personal sacrifice for the greater good is confronted, simply because light and dark cannot coexist.
 It is also the case that the Gibbons' sisters were unable to function as two.
 One sister's aim was to sacrifice herself to ensure her twin’s ascendency.
 Similarly, in Dead Ringers, Beverly attempts to sacrifice himself for Elliot's ascendency.
 In this painting’s narrative, one protagonist must sacrifice for the other.

 Across her chest lies the constellation of The Dioscuri, the name of the mythological twins, Castor and Pollux.
 Although they were twins, Castor was born mortal, and Pollux immortal.
 When Castor perished, Pollux could not rejoice in his own immortality while his twin brother was cast into Hades.
 Pollux gave half his immortality to his mortal brother, enabling the twins to alternate between Olympus and Hades.
 Now they appear by turns as the evening star and the morning star in the constellation of Gemini.
 They are usually depicted with Castor looking upwards as if from earth to heaven.
 While Pollux looks downwards as if from heaven to earth.
 Sometimes the brothers are portrayed connected by a single navel string.
 Here the navel string is the plaited hair which binds them.
 The brothers became the two brightest stars in the constellation Gemini (The Twins).
 So, The Dioscuri became emblematic of immortality and death.

-On her lap lie two ‘gynaecological instruments’ (Cronenberg, Dead Ringers).
+On her lap lie ‘gynaecological instruments’ (Cronenberg, Dead Ringers).
 In Cronenberg’s cult movie, twin brothers cannot function with or without each other.
 They have a fascination for Siamese twins, Chang and Eng, and mutually agree to ‘separate’.
 One twin terminates the other with these ‘gynaecological instruments for operating on mutant women’.
 One twin sacrifices himself.
 Similarly, the protagonists in the painting must ‘separate’ such that one may survive.
 These tools symbolise a reversal in the process of the splitting of the monozygotic egg.
 The two attempt a return to a singularity.
 This ensures freedom from an unbearable duality, and a return to the harmony of the single principle.
 It’s the single principle sought by all which is an existence free of influence of ones demons.

 "The twin lambs depicted here are a morphing of the Lamb of God, appropriated from Jan Van Eyck’s Ghent Altarpiece, and additionally, notions of the ‘sacrificial lamb’ and it’s subsequent referential meanings.
 Here Van Eyck's lamb sheds its blood into a goblet.
 The blood being representative of Christ’s sacrifice.
 Here the symbology of biblical suffering and sacrifice is aligned with that of our protagonists'.
 One lamb is sacrificed, in order that the other may ascend.
 Similarly, this is the inescapable denouement of our protagonists.
 One must sacrifice, such that the other may ascend.